 Sue: Is he hungover?

-Me: He’s probably in agony; he broke his collarbone during the making of this episode.
+Me: He’s probably in agony; he broke his collarbone when they were making this episode.
 The drugs probably haven’t kicked in yet.

 Sue: The poor thing.

-Sue will wince in sympathy every time Tom Baker moves from now on.
+Sue winces in sympathy every time Tom Baker moves from now on.

-Sue: It must have been quite cheap to film this.
+Sue: This must have been cheap to film.
 No sets at all, really.
-Just found locations, a couple of props and some costumes.
-It’s the sort of thing a bunch of fans could make in a spare weekend.
+Just some found locations, a couple of props and a few costumes.
+It’s the sort of thing fans could make during a spare weekend.

-This particular Sontaran, whose name is Styre, decides to subject Sarah to a series of horrific hallucinations.
+This particular Sontaran, whose name is Styre, subjects Sarah to a series of horrific hallucinations.

 Sue: Elizabeth Sladen is great when it comes to being terrified.
-I’m not sure what this does for Sarah Jane’s feminist agenda but she has the ‘rabbit caught in headlights’ look down to a fine art.
+I’m not sure what this does for Sarah Jane’s feminist agenda, but she has that rabbit-caught-in-headlights look down to a fine art.

-Harry tries to rescue a Galsec captive who has been tied to a rock.
+Harry rescues an astronaut who’s been tied to a rock.

-Sue: I’m beginning to warm to Harry a little.
+Sue: I’m beginning to like Harry.
 He’s not as useless as I first thought.
 At least he’s trying to be brave and resourceful.
-It’s just the stupid dialogue they give him that lets him down.
+It’s the stupid dialogue they keep giving him that lets him down.

-We discover that Styre has been experimenting on the humans to analyse their weaknesses, and this poor sod has spent nine whole days chained to a rock without any water.
+We learn that Styre has been experimenting on humans in order to analyse their weaknesses, and one poor sod spent nine whole days chained to a rock without any water.

 Sue: This is a bit grim, isn’t it?

 Me: If I remember correctly, the book is even more extreme.
-The actor who plays Harry, Ian Marter, novelised this story, and because the episode was so short, he padded it out with endless scenes of pain and torture.
-Perfect reading material for young children if you ask me.
+The actor who plays Harry – Ian Marter – novelised this story, and because the episode was so short, he padded it out with endless scenes of pain and torture.
+Perfect for young children.

-Styre’s latest wheeze involves seeing how long it will take for two men to hold a weight over a colleague’s rib cage without dropping it, even though the colleague in question betrayed them.
+Styre’s latest wheeze involves seeing how long two men can hold a weight over a colleague’s rib cage without dropping it, even though the colleague has betrayed them.
 It’s very intense.

-Sue: He’s trying out new game show formats for Endemol.
+Sue: He’s basically trying out new game show formats for Endemol.

 Sue: This is bit far-fetched.
-There’s no one left on Earth to invade!
-Who cares if the humans are frightened of snakes if there’s only five of them and thousands of you?
+There’s nobody to invade!
+Who cares if the humans are frightened of snakes if there’s only five of them left?
 This makes no sense whatsoever.

-After receiving a bollocking from his superior for arseing about, Styre goes back to his fiendish experiments.
+After a bollocking from his superior, Styre returns to his fiendish experiments.

 Sue: This isn’t really an experiment at all – it’s just torture for the sake of it.
-If he really wanted to know how resilient a human’s ribcage was, he could just drop the bloody thing on him.
-He’s just pissing around.
+If he really wanted to know how resilient a human’s ribcage was, he’d drop the bloody thing on him.

-Sue: This is a shame.
-It’s clearly not Tom Baker but they are making the best of a bad situation, I suppose.
-It would be easy fight to replicate in a school playground as well – you just have to flail around a bit.
+Sue: That isn’t Tom Baker, but they’re making the best of a bad situation, I suppose.
+This would be an easy fight to recreate in the school playground as well – you just have to flail around a bit.

-Exhausted, Styre claims he will finish the Doctor off after he returns to his ship to take care of some urgent business.
+Completely exhausted, Styre returns to his ship to take care of some urgent business.

 Sue: He desperately needs a poo.

-A few seconds later, Styre emerges from his ship in great pain.
-He slumps against some rocks and slowly deflates.
+Styre exits his ship, doubled-up in agony.
+And then he slumps against some rocks and slowly deflates.

 Sue: We didn’t need to see that.
-That looked silly and now I’ll always think that the Sontarans are made of balloons.
+Not only did that look silly, I’ll always think the Sontarans are made from balloons, now.

 Incredibly, it was Harry who saved the day.

-Sue: OK, fair enough.
+Sue: Okay, fair enough.
 He’s definitely getting better.

-The episode concludes with the Doctor telling the Sontaran war fleet to sod off.
+The Doctor tells the Sontaran invasion fleet to sod off.

-Sue: That is either a satire about red tape or it’s a really stupid conclusion to the story.
-What if they call the Doctor’s bluff?
-They’ll kill everyone!
+Sue: That was either a satire about red tape or a really stupid thing to do.
+What if they’d called the Doctor’s bluff?
 Who’s going to stop them?
-I don’t buy it.top
+I don’t buy it.

 Sue: It was over before I could get into it.
-Don’t get me wrong, there was a lot that I liked about it – the pace, the location, Tom Baker – but there was a lot that I didn’t like as well.
-The plot was terrible, it was impossible for me to care about the guest characters, and it felt very cheap.
-The set-up in Part One was very effective but the second-half didn’t deliver.
-I bet I won’t even remember it tomorrow.
+Don’t get me wrong, there was a lot that I liked about it – the pace, the location, Tom Baker – but there were a lot of things that I didn’t like as well.
+The plot was terrible, it was impossible for me to care about the guest characters, and it felt cheap.
+The set-up was good, but the second-half didn’t deliver.
+I bet I won’t remember it tomorrow.

-Sue: Do they ever make Doctor Who stories with three episodes?
-That would be perfect.
+Sue: Do they ever make Doctor Who stories in three episodes?
+Because that would be perfect.